-The first step to writing a book is getting the foundation and framework in place.
+The first step to writing and publishing a book is getting the foundation and framework in place.
 What is your book about, and how will it help readers and impact their life?

 Getting into a rhythm of meetings (cadence) and delivering fresh content (synchronicity) helps to keep projects on track.